JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/your-first-project/index.md

 PyCharm will now create a new Django project for you as well as creating and activating a virtual environment, downloading all the required dependencies, generating an empty Django project with configuration files, creating run and debug configurations, and more.

-If you close this project, you go back to the PyCharm Welcome screen where you can see that the *Projects tab* has changed slightly.
+If you close this project, you go back to the PyCharm Welcome Screen where you can see that the *Projects tab* has changed slightly.
 Now you see your recent projects, and this list will grow as you have more projects.

 ## Conclusion
 In this step we learned about projects, and how to start a new project in PyCharm.